caganseyrek/Blackjack/README.md

 # Blackjack Game

-A simple blackjack game made using java.
+A simple blackjack game made using Java (And a prototype Python version).
+It is currently played on the terminal but there is an incomplete version with UI.

 Frame.java file in the test_files folder is currently is not finished yet and may not work.
 But it does not interfere with other files.
 Simply leaving test_files folder out before running the project should be enough for trying the other files and the game itself.